Most Asian Markets Drop As Traders Weigh Trumps Latest Tariff Salvo - UrduPoint

 All three main indexes in New York fell as the University of Michigan's consumer survey showed a drop in consumer sentiment in February to 67.8, down from 71.1 in January.

-In another concerning development, respondents said they expect inflation to hit 4.3 percent a year from now, up a full percentage point from a month earlier.
+Another report showed respondents expect inflation to hit 4.3 percent a year from now, up a full percentage point from a month earlier.

 Separate data showed the world's top economy created 143,000 jobs last month, down from a revised 307,000 in December and below forecasts.